XuFengthucs/PerSVD/README.md

 # PerSVD
-The source codes are transfered to THUNumbda (https://github.com/THU-numbda/PerSVD).
+The source codes are transfered to THU-numbda (https://github.com/THU-numbda/PerSVD).